LIST-Geoinformatika/foss4g_2023/README.md

 const measureTooltip = useRef(null);
 ```

 We need to listen to few draw interaction events to make our measure functional.
-Most important are `drawstart` and `drawend` let's define a callbac function for the first one since it's a bit more complex:
+Most important are `drawstart` and `drawend` let's define a callback function for the first one since it's a bit more complex:

 ```
 const drawStartHandler = (evt, measureTooltipOverlay, sketch) => {